shiehn/signals-and-sorcery-docs/src/getting-started/README.md

 ## How does it work?

-server .. blah .. blah ...
+DAWNet is a P2P system (kinda?) made of three core components.
+1. A network discovery server.
+Essentially a system that brokers data transfer between the DAWNet VST and the remote compute.
+2) A Python3 pip package dawnet-client.
+The package is responsible for registering a function for remote execution.
+3)  A native DAW plugin.
+The plugin is essentially a web-form.
+An interface generated from the remote function's signature.
+The plugin allows the user to drag/drop audio/midi files from the DAW into plugin, which is then transferred to the remote compute instance

 ## How do I try it?

-1) Download the plugin.
+1. Download the plugin.
 Install it.
-2) Choose a community `remote`, AKA a Google Colab notebook.
+2. Choose a community `remote`, AKA a Google Colab notebook.
 Load it in colab.
-3) Generate & Copy a "token" from the DAWNet VST interface (top bar).
+3. Generate & Copy a "token" from the DAWNet VST interface (top bar).
-4) Paste the "token" into Colab.
+4. Paste the "token" into Colab.
 Find the token variable (called something similar to `dawnet_token`).
 Set the value.
-5) At this point the Plugin and the Colab server should have `found` each other via the underlying web-socket server.
+5. At this point the Plugin and the Colab server should have `found` each other via the underlying web-socket server.
-6) If a Python function was registered it will be translated into a web form/interface in the plugin.
+6. If a Python function was registered it will be translated into a web form/interface in the plugin.
 Files, e.x Audio & MIDI files can be dragged from the host DAW's timeline into the plugin.
-The plugin will transfer the files
+The plugin will handle transferring files and other input params over the network to the remote compute.

 ![Mushroom](/mush_one.png)